ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/failoverstrategy.md

 - __#4__: 1500 milliseconds (`500 * (1 + 4 * 0.5)) = 500 * 3 = 1500`)
 - __#5__: 1750 milliseconds (`500 * (1 + 5 * 0.5)) = 500 * 3.5 = 1750`)

-You can specify a strategy by giving it as a parameter to `connection.db` or `db.collection`:
+You can specify a strategy by giving it as a parameter to `connection.database` or `database.collection`:

 {% highlight scala %}
 import scala.concurrent.duration._